Cumulocity-IoT/cumulocity-dynamic-mapper/README.md

 </p>
 <br/>

 Furthermore, new connectors can be added.
 The UI is shown on the following screenshot.
-In the modal dialog you have to select first the type of connector: MQTT, MQTT Connect, Kafka, ...
+In the modal dialog you have to select first the type of connector: MQTT, MQTT Service, Kafka, ...
 Then the input is dynamically adapted to the configuration paramaeter for the chosen connector type:

 <p align="center">
 <img src="resources/image/Generic_Mapping_Connector_Edit.png"  style="width: 70%;" />